Mike Racanelli: College

-Elite career
+Elite

 In 1989 Racanelli won gold on the floor exercise at the U.S. National Championships and bronze in the all-around.
 That year, he was also a member of the U.S. World Championships team.

 In 1990, Racanelli won floor exercise at the Chunichi Cup, becoming the first American since 1984 to win an event gold.
 Later that year, he competed at the U.S. Olympic Cup.

-In 1991, Racanelli, recovering from a shoulder injury, finished only 11th all-around at Nationals, but he won gold on floor.
+In 1991, Racanelli, recovering from a shoulder injury, finished only 11th in the all-around at Nationals but won gold on the floor.
 Later that year, he won floor gold at the World University Games.
 In August, he won another floor gold, at the Pan American Games.

 In 1992, Racanelli did not participate in Nationals or Olympic Trials.

 In 1995, Racanelli finished 16th overall at Nationals.

 In 1996, at Nationals, Racanelli finished fourth on pommel horse and 6th on vault.
 His all-around score was 17th.
 Only the top 14 were invited to Olympic Trials.